CopernicaMarketingSoftware/Documentation/ResponsiveEmail/API/get-templates.md

 ## Related information

-You can only retrieve the templates which you have already stored with POST calls to the <a href="/support/api/post-template">/v1/template</a> method.
+You can only retrieve the templates which you have already stored with POST calls to the [/v1/template](/support/api/post-template) method.